NicholasJKaiser/NicholasJKaiser/README.md

 - 👋 Hi, I’m @NicholasJKaiser
 But you can call me Nick!
-I'm a graduate of NSCC, specifically Computer Electronics, and am currently working as a Electro-Mechanical calibration and repair tech.
+I'm a graduate of NSCC, specifically Computer Electronics, and am currently working as a Electrical calibration and repair tech.

 - 👀 I’m interested in ...
 Embedded devices & micro-controllers, Application and Software development, Geopolitics of nations.
 I LOVE THE MAPLE LEAFS!